 From the waterfront in Cape Town, you can see Robben Island, a UNESCO World Heritage Site, where Nelson Mandela was imprisoned.
 While the prison is no longer serving its original purpose, it now acts as a museum (accessible via a short ferry) where guided tours are led by ex-prisoners.

-Or, if you find yourself in Johannesburg, you can continue your history lesson to The Apartheid Museum; another can’t can’t miss experience.
+Or, if you find yourself in Johannesburg, you can continue your history lesson at The Apartheid Museum; another can’t miss experience.

 2. Get lost in the bustling backstreets of Cape Town

 You could spend weeks in Cape Town and barely scratch the surface, as this energetic city truly has it all.
 With its trendy bars and secret eateries on Kloof Street, iconic views of Table Mountain that dominate the skyline, hidden galleries dotted throughout the city, artisan markets such as the Old Biscuit Mill Market or Green Market Square, the atmosphere is unbeatable – and is worth spending hours and hours getting lost in.

 Just don’t forget to spend an afternoon down by the waterfront, or visit the District Six Museum for another moving history lesson.

 Once you set off from Cape Town, Route 62 – the longest wine route in the world, should be your next point of call, and this region has carved its own unique identity.
 Picture this: quaint, boutique vineyards where innovative food, unique Dutch-influenced architecture, and rolling hills make for the perfect place to give in to temptation and enjoy a glass, or two.

 4. Come face-to-face with hundreds of ostriches in Oudtshoorn